gsvamsikrishna/python-kafka-microservices/README.md

         > **Note:** It will take a few minutes to assign the resources to make this new environment available for use.

+Next page will show you "Stream Governance Packages"

 Stream Governance includes broadly three major features: Schema Registry, Stream Catalog, and Stream Lineage